 Impotence and nitric oxide

-Rx sexual improvement product, formulated by Ray Sahelian, M.D. for Men and Women
+Rx sexual improvement product for Men and Women

 For hundreds of years civilizations around the world have known about locally grown herbs that achieve wonderful results with far fewer side effects than prescription drugs.
 The potent herbal extracts and nutrients in Passion Rx include acetylcarnitine nutrient, ashwagandha, catuaba, cnidium monnieri, coleus forskohlii, damiana herb, dmae, horny goat weed herb, maca herb, mucuna pruriens extract, muira puama, passion flower, pfaffia paniculata, rhodiola herb, shilajit, tribulus terrestris extract, and tongkat ali.
 A version of Passion Rx has yohimbe bark.

 Ways NO can improve health and prevent disease

 Nitric oxide is known as endothelium-derived relaxing factor.
 It dilates blood vessels, reduces blood pressure and hence can be of benefit in those with angina, heart failure, pulmonary hypertension and erectile dysfunction.
 In addition, its powerful antioxidant, anti-inflammatory and antithrombotic actions can reduce atherosclerosis.
 Low levels of NO are characterized by cells in the body aging quicker, oxidative stress, inflammation, endothelial dysfunction, vascular disease, insulin resistance and type 2 diabetes mellitus.